Want to know about the Types of rivets?

 A solid rivet’s shank is solid and is used for general purposes.
 This rivet is the strongest of all kinds.

 It is the simplest and most reliable rivet found in the Bronze age and can be fitted through a hammer or rivet gun.

 Split’s shank is divided into parts and identified by pairs of legs on their tails which are folded back on themselves after installation.

 it is used in small and light works like tin plates, textiles, leather, and plastics and used in bicycle seats.

 As the name suggests, It is split into two parts from the body side and has a single head at the top.
 It is also known as a Bifurcated rivet.

 As the name suggests, Blind rivets are actually used where you can not access the other side of the surface like something hollow.

-Metal sheets and other hard materials are fastening through blind rivets with the help of the rivet-gun.
+Metal sheets and other hard materials are fastened through blind rivets with the help of the rivet gun.

 The common uses of these rivets refer to brittle and soft materials, electrical parts, automobiles, hand tools, locks, and home appliances etc.